lucaong/cubdb/FAQ.md

 When you write to a file, your operative system will often buffer writes in memory, and actually write them in the file system only later.
-This makes write operations faster, because file system access is expensive, and buffering makes it so several writes will be batched together in one single bigger write.
+This makes write operations faster, because file system access is expensive, and buffering batches together several writes in one single operation.
 The drawback is that, should a power failure happen before the buffer is written to the file system, data that was held in the buffer might be lost.
 When you want to be sure that data is safe in the file system, you have to tell the operative system to "file sync", which means to flush the buffer to disk.

 With `CubDB`, you can chose to automatically sync each write operation, or to manually sync when you prefer.
 If you need faster write performance, but you are